Obamas' official portraits unveiled

 Wiley apparently took thousands of photographs of Obama in order to create the portrait, a process different than the typical "sittings" required for most portraits.

+Michelle Obama said she "was a little overwhelmed, to say the least," after her portrait was unveiled.
+"Let's just start by saying, 'Wow,' again," she said.
+Pointing to her mother, seated in the audience, she added: "Hi Mom.
+Whatcha' think?
+Pretty nice, isn't it?"

-For her painting, Michelle Obama chose Baltimore-based artist Amy Sherald.
+For her portrait, Michelle Obama chose Baltimore-based artist Amy Sherald.
 Sherald is another African-American artist known for her unique style, and her portraits also tend to underscore themes of social justice.
 She often paints black skin tones in gray as a way to take away the assigned "color" of her subjects.
 Sherald's work is less about realism in composition and more about shape and color; like Wiley, the choice of Sherald ushers in a new era of presidential portrait.

-"Amy, I want to thank you for so spectacularly capturing the grace and beauty and intelligence and charm and hotness of the woman I love," President Obama said.
+"Amy, I want to thank you for so spectacularly capturing the grace and beauty and intelligence and charm and hotness of the woman I love," the former President said of his wife.

+Sherald's painting of Michelle Obama shows her in a flowing, patterned dress with a halter neckline; her expression is thoughtful, her chin resting on her hand.

 The former first lady said she was thinking about the impact Sherald's work will have on "girls and girls of color."